foot (noun, verb) /fʊt/ LISTEN

 put your foot in your mouth, put your foot in it: say the wrong thing.
 Example: “Not realizing his girlfriend’s dad was a keen golfer, Mason really put his foot in his mouth by saying what a stupid sport he thought golf was.”

 get a foot in the door, get your foot in the door: achieve an initial step.
-Example: “It’s not easy to find work in the fashion industry, but if you get your foot in the door by working for a small label, you might be able to work your way up to better and bigger things.”
+Example: “It’s not easy to find work in the fashion industry, but if you get your foot in the door by working for a small label, you might be able to work your way up to bigger and better things.”

 under foot: in the way.
 Example: “That dog always manages to be under foot!”